 Pull the back string under the first and twist your hook towards yourself and up.

 Chain 1 to secure your magic circle.

-Single crochet six times into your circle (or however many it says in your pattern).
+Single crochet six times into your circle (or the required number of stitches in your pattern).

 After your 6th single crochet, pull tight on the tail end of the yarn to close your circle.

-Depending on the pattern, you will work continuous rounds or you will slip stitch to join the circle.
+Depending on the pattern, you will work continuous rounds (or continuous spiral) or you will slip stitch to join the circle.

 And that’s that!
 Practice, practice, practice!
 Don’t give up.
 I promise you’ll love it once you get the hang of it 😉